 What is this?

 Many players may not know much about Freddie Gregory’s Super Deluxe mouthpieces.
 That’s not a big surprise, as Freddie did not make that many of them, and the ones he did make are mostly still in the hands of their original owners.
 The few that have come up for sale over the last 5 years that I’ve seen have been priced way out of the reach of most players– typically $2400-$4000– for a mouthpiece!
 Which is nuts, but those who know these mouthpieces REALLY seem to be willing to pay to get one.
-And sadly, since Freddie died eight years ago, no more of these are available.
-(Till now.)
+And sadly, since Freddie died nine years ago, no more of these are available.